NatromeTex/JSsh/lib/apps/JSVIM/README.md

 ## Configuration

 JSVIM can be configured via a `~/.jsvimrc` file in your home directory.
-This file allows you to customize LSP servers for each language.
+This file allows you to customize LSP servers for each language, and also define editor level settings like tab width.

 ### Configuration File Format